Planning for retirement can be tricky for a variety of reasons.

 You want to save but you aren’t sure how much… so you turn to retirement planning tools.

 But when you use retirement planning tools, they use assumptions.
 You have to guess how much you will need to spend in retirement.
 You have to guess how much you can save each year (aim for 30%!).
-And you have to account for all your investment accounts, from a 401k to IRAs to your taxable brokerage account(s).
+And you have to account for all your investment accounts, from a 401k to IRAs to your taxable brokerage account(s). (what’s the difference between a 401k and IRAs?)

 And even when you have done all that, you have to make the biggest assumption of all – what will the stock market do?

 Simple retirement calculators will have you enter in a single number.
 More complex calculators will have you enter in a range.
-And even more complex calculators will run a series of simulations (you may see the words Monte Carlo simulations) based on several ranges (where stock market return is just one factor) to give you a better sense of what you'd retire with.
+And even more complex calculators will run a series of simulations (you may see the words Monte Carlo simulations) based on several ranges (where the stock market return is just one factor) to give you a better sense of what you’d retire with.

 What number should you use?
 While that answer is up to you, one good place to start is the average stock market return.